New Year, New Hard Drives

 Now the array was assembled at boot time.
 Still don't understand

-why I had to add the explicit ARRAY
+why I had to add the explicit ARRAY line to

 When I rebooted into Windows, yet more problems.
 GRUB complained